-Defocus estimation in natural images
+Defocus estimation in individual natural images

 Vision begins with a lens system that focuses light near the retinal photoreceptors.
 A lens can focus light perfectly only from one distance.
 Natural scenes have objects at many distances, so regions of nearly all images will be at least a little bit out of focus; that is, defocus blur is present in almost every natural images.
 Defocus is used for many biological tasks: guiding predatory behavior, estimating depth and scale, controlling accommodation (biological auto-focusing), and regulating eye growth.
 However, before defocus can be used to perform these tasks, defocus itself must first be estimated.